 For the treatment of severe infections in adults and pediatric patients, the recommended intravenous dose of erythromycin lactobionate is 15 to 20 mg/kg/day.
 Higher doses, up to 4 g/day, may be given for severe infections.

 Administration of doses of ≥ 4 g/day may increase the risk for the development of erythromycin-induced hearing loss in elderly patients, particularly those with reduced renal or hepatic function.
-Erythrocin Lactobionate-I.V.
-(Sterile Erythromycin Lactobionate, USP) must be administered by continuous or intermittent intravenous infusion only.
-Due to the irritative properties of erythromycin, I.V. push is an unacceptable route of administration.
+Erythrocin Lactobionate-IV (erythromycin lactobionate for injection, USP) must be administered by continuous or intermittent intravenous infusion only.
+Due to the irritative properties of erythromycin, IV push is an unacceptable route of administration.

 Continuous infusion of erythromycin lactobionate is preferable due to the slower infusion rate and lower concentration of erythromycin; however, intermittent infusion at six hour intervals is also effective.
 Intravenous erythromycin should be replaced by oral erythromycin as soon as possible.